Philadelphia Eagles 2025 Fantasy Football Projections

-Below you will find our 2025 fantasy football projections for the Philadelphia Eagles.
+Our 2025 fantasy football projections below are for the Philadelphia Eagles.

 MORE: Fantasy football projections for more NFL teams